It is virtually impossible to talk about beekeeping these days without mentioning the flow hive.

 Even the makers of the flow hive go to great pains to explain that you still need to take care of the bees as you would with any other type of hive.

 You still need to monitor and possibly treat for varroa.
-You may need to provide a nectar/honey substitute when mother-nature falls short.
+Providing a nectar/honey substitute when mother nature falls short is also a necessity.